ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 The laboratory felt emptier than ever when I returned.
 My monitoring systems tracked Marcus's continued progression toward the Intelligence Horizon, each data point confirming what I already knew with terrible certainty.
 Within days, perhaps hours, he would make the same choice as everyone else, leaving me truly alone in a world that had moved beyond my comprehension.

 I tried to focus on my research, to find some final angle I hadn't explored, some last desperate intervention that might save him.
 But the equations blurred before my eyes, the data streams becoming meaningless noise as I waited for the inevitable.

+But perhaps there was another approach entirely.

+I thought of the billions of baseline humans who faced no Intelligence Horizon, no irresistible drift beyond the threshold of transcendence.
+They remained gloriously, stubbornly human in all their messy, contradictory, beautiful complexity.
+What if, instead of trying to save those who had already begun augmenting, I created a sanctuary for those who had not?
+A place where the augmentation cycle could never begin, where humanity could flourish without the temptation of enhancement, where the choice that had consumed everyone I cared about would simply not exist?

+The idea crystallized with startling clarity, carrying all the weight of humanity's oldest story about paradise and choice.
+I would create Eden.